Lauren-Gorojovsky/Sulfur_Capacity/README.md

 **L. R. Gorojovsky and B. J. Wood (2026), "Solubility and speciation of sulfur in silicate melts under crustal conditions", Earth and Planetary Science Letters.**

 The project provides calibration data and an R workflow for fitting LASSO regression models for sulfide and sulfate capacity in silicate melts, estimating prediction intervals, and propagating uncertainty into sulfur speciation calculations.
+Go to page: https://lauren-gorojovsky.github.io/Solubility-and-speciation-of-sulfur-under-crustal-conditions-Supplementary-materials/S2_LASSO_regression.html

 ## Repository contents